pghvlaans/sbotools/README.md

 To verify commits (excluding resolved PR, which are verified with GitHub's key), use [GPG_KEY](/sbotools/downloads/GPG_KEY).
 Key updated 2024-12-15.

+## Deprecation Notice

+Support for Slackware 14.0, 14.1 and 14.2 will be dropped in `sbotools-4.1`.A pre-built `sbotools-4.0.1` package for these versions will be made available at that time.

 ## Why a Fork?

 The previous **sbotools** repository had gone without commits for a number of years.
 During this time, the default URL for release Slackware beyond 14.2 became unusable, and building compat32 and 32-bit packages on multilib systems stopped working for nearly all SBo SlackBuilds.
 Both of these issues have been fixed.